bobosola/HTMLtoRSS/README.md

 `HTMLtoRSS --html blog/holiday.html --rss blog/rss.xml --parent-url https://yoursite.com/blog`

-This will create a new RSS item from all the content in the `<main>` element of the local file `blog/holiday.htm` with the title copied from the first `<h1>` element with the item date as the current date and time.
+This will create a new RSS item from all the content in the `<main>` element of the local file `blog/holiday.html` with the title copied from the first `<h1>` element with the item date as the current date and time.

 Here's another example:

 `HTMLtoRSS --html https://yoursite.com/blog/holiday.html --rss blog/rss.xml --parent-url https://yoursite.com/blog --title "My Holday in France" --selector body --lines-to-cut 3 --date-time "2024-01-31 22:30"`

-This will create a new RSS item from the `<body>` element of the website page `https://yoursite/blog/holiday.html` with the title "My Holiday in France" and the first 3 content lines removed (perhaps an `<h1>` or other element you didn't want in the feed item) with the date set as `Wed, 31 Jan 2024 22:30:00 +0000` to match the required RSS date format
+This will create a new RSS item from the `<body>` element of the website page `https://yoursite/blog/holiday.html` with the title "My Holiday in France" and the first 3 content lines removed (perhaps an `<h1>` or other element you didn't want in the feed item) with the date set as `Wed, 31 Jan 2024 22:30:00 +0000` to match the required RSS date format.

 In both cases, all images, links and other elements with a relative or root-relative URL will be be converted to absolute URLs so that (e.g.) an image in the HTML with a `src` attribute value of `images/holiday01.jpg` wil be converted to `https://yoursite.com/blog/images/holiday01.jpg` so that all resources and links will work in the feed reader.